netobserv/flowlogs-pipeline/docs/api.md

                      name: name of the secondary network, as mentioned in the annotation 'k8s.v1.cni.cncf.io/network-status'
                      index: fields to use for indexing, must be any combination of 'mac', 'ip', 'interface', or 'udn'
              managedCNI: a list of CNI (network plugins) to manage, for detecting additional interfaces.
 Currently supported: ovn
+             trackedKinds: list of Kubernetes resource kinds to track for ownership chain (e.g., Deployment, Gateway, VirtualMachine).
+If a resource's owner is in this list, FLP will continue tracking up the ownership chain.
          servicesFile: path to services file (optional, default: /etc/services)
          protocolsFile: path to protocols file (optional, default: /etc/protocols)
          subnetLabels: configure subnet and IPs custom labels